rafalklosek/rafalklosek/README.md

 - **Regulation improvement** to foster collaboration and innovation
 - **Empowering stakeholders**—from developers to customers—to navigate the dynamic regulatory landscape with confidence

 Before working on cyber policy, you could have found me having fun on GitHub. 🎉 I’ve created a couple of projects, while learning **data science** and **artificial intelligence** techniques.
-Programming has been great fun and learning experience, but ultimately I did not pursue it proffessionally! 🧑‍💻
+Programming has been great fun and learning experience, but ultimately I did not pursue it proffessionally!
+Check out the cool project I contributed to "News cycle aggregator" - it's pinned below.🧑‍💻

 ---